owncast/owncast.github.io/content/help.md

 - Next.js
 - [Storybook](https://owncast.online/components)

-Take a look at our current list of [web frontend](https://github.com/owncast/owncast/issues?q=is%3Aissue+is%3Aopen+label%3A%22Web+frontend%22) and [web admin](https://github.com/owncast/owncast/issues?q=is%3Aissue+is%3Aopen+label%3Aadmin) items currently filed to get a taste of what's currently going on.
+Take a look at our current list of [web frontend](https://github.com/owncast/owncast/issues?q=is%3Aissue+is%3Aopen+label%3A%22Web+frontend%22) and [web admin](https://github.com/owncast/owncast/issues?q=is%3Aissue+is%3Aopen+label%3Aadmin) items currently filed to get a taste of what's currently going on and [learn about how to get a development environment running](/development)

 ### Backend and APIs